-Travelling by train to Glasgow is simple, and Scotland's largest city is accessible from all of the UK's major cities.
-The major station is Glasgow Central Station, which is served by five different train companies.
-Virgin Trains run from London Euston and Kings Cross while CrossCountry connects Glasgow to Birmingham, and the TransPennine Express runs trains to Glasgow from Manchester.
+Travelling by train to Glasgow is cheap and affordable as Scotland's largest city is accessible from all of the UK's major cities.
+The major station is Glasgow Central Station which is served by five different train companies.
+Virgin Trains run from London Euston and Kings Cross, while CrossCountry connects Glasgow to Birmingham, and TransPennine Express runs trains to Glasgow from Manchester.
 Scotrail serves Scottish destinations like Ayr and Stirling while Serco runs the Caledonian Sleeper - an overnight journey between London and Glasgow.
 To get from Edinburgh to Glasgow, the best option is to catch a Scotrail service to Glasgow Queen Street.